pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

-As another example, when a versioned entity is mutated by an event of the ``VersionedEntity`` class, the entity version number is set to the event ``originator_version``.
+As another example, when a versioned entity is mutated by an event of the :class:`~eventsourcing.domain.model.entity.VersionedEntity` class, the entity version number is set to the event ``originator_version``.

 .. code:: python